Your cart is currently empty!

 Here are the views of some experts:

-More on this from Dr Peebles, 47 mn into her podcast with Laura Collins Lyster-Mensh: Episode 21 ‘State Not Weight‘.
+More on patients with a higher-weight history from Dr Peebles, 47 mn into her podcast with Laura Collins Lyster-Mensh: Episode 21 'State Not Weight'.
 She also gives a super-informative webinar on YouTube.

 "We often encounter patients and families who say “but they looked better when they were a few pounds less” and want to use the eating disorder as an opportunity to keep a person’s weight suppressed.
 We believe that using an eating disorder as an opportunity to avoid returning to a previous higher weight could hinder the individual from reaching full recovery"